styxlab/gatsby-starter-try-ghost/README.md

 ## Deploying on Gatsby Cloud

 Fork `gatsby-starter-try-ghost` in GitHub.
-After logging into Gatsby Cloud make sure Gatsby Cloud has access rights to the forked repository.
-Select 'I already have a Gatsby Site' and then pick `gatsby-starter-try-ghost`.
+After logging into Gatsby Cloud make sure Gatsby Cloud has access rights to your forked repository.
+Select *I already have a Gatsby Site* and then pick *gatsby-starter-try-ghost*.
 Skip integrations.
 For a first test also skip content keys.
 The build should start immediately and show the demo site.
-Provide content keys in order to source in your own Ghost content.
+Provide content keys in order to source in your own content from Ghost CMS.

-## Optimizing
+## Ensure headless mode of Ghost CMS

-You can disable the default Ghost Handlebars theme front-end by enabling the `Make this site private` flag within your Ghost settings.
+For good SEO results it is strongly recommended to disable the default Ghost Handlebars theme front-end by selecting the *Make this site private* flag within your Ghost admin settings.
 This enables password protection in front of the Ghost install and sets `<meta name="robots" content="noindex" />` so your Gatsby front-end becomes the source of truth for SEO.

 ## Reporting issues